 To assign a Macro, FAST-TCF script or JavaScript a to a key, click on Macros...,FAST-TCF Scripts... or JavaScripts....
+Macros...
+FAST-TCF Scrips...
+Autoscale Autoscale Y axis accel from vel

+Butterworth filter

+convert to g, C180

 This will bring up another popup from which you can select the Macro or script.
-The popup will contain a list of scripts that T/HIS has picked up from the \$OA_INSTALL and \$OA_HOME directory.
+The popup will contain a list of scripts that T/HIS has picked up from the \$OA\INSTALL and \$OA\HOME directory.
 If the script you want is not in this list you can browse for it by clicking on the folder icon.